-For a/d = 0,05 interpolation should be used.
+For a/d = 0,05 it is important to use interpolation.

 For the case of no crack (i.e. a/d = 0) the stress intensity correction factor is determined by the stress concentration factor Kt, which can be interpolated from Table 11-2, and an extra factor, fx, which is given by,